Celigo Hosts Inaugural Post-Digital Ecommerce Automation Summit

 SAN MATEO, Calif., Feb.
 17, 2022 /PRNewswire/ -- Celigo, the leading enterprise-wide Integration Platform as a Service (iPaaS) for the mid-market, today announced the first-ever Post-Digital Ecommerce Automation Summit (The Summit) for mid-market businesses.
 Bringing together leading ecommerce brands to offer expert insights, The Summit aims to enable companies to achieve previously unimagined results using best-in-class automation techniques.

-"As online buying has surpassed in-person purchases, ecommerce has become a critical component of mid-market companies' post-pandemic success," said Mark Simon, Vice President of Strategy at Celigo.
+"As online shopping overtakes a major part of retail sales, ecommerce has become a critical component of mid-market companies' post-pandemic success," said Mark Simon, Vice President of Strategy at Celigo.
 "The shift in buying has also forced businesses to optimize digital systems and processes.
-Now, companies that want to compete and gain share will continue to optimize their ecommerce processes to be not just "good enough", but more agile and able to pivot based on new data and insights."
+Now, companies that want to compete and gain share will continue to optimize their ecommerce processes to be not just 'good enough', but more agile and able to pivot based on new data and insights."

 The Summit will take place virtually March 8, 2022 from 9am-11am Pacific Time and will be an interactive event where ecommerce experts from leading companies such as Blu Banyan, Titan Brands, OZNaturals, and Body Art Alliance will share what the Post-Digital era will bring to ecommerce, and what companies need to do to thrive.